U8NWXD/oppia-wiki/Installing-Oppia-(Linux).md

    ...
    ```

-   In the cloned `oppia` folder, run
+2. Configure the virtual environment to be activated automatically whenever you enter the `oppi` folder by moving into the cloned `oppia` folder and running:

    ```console
    pyenv local oppia
    ```

    Now whenever you are within the `oppia` folder, the virtual environment will be active.

-You can install the Python dependencies here:
+3. Install the Python dependencies:

    ```console
    $ pip install pyyaml setuptools